-The huppah with its four corner poles is often held up by four friends or family members, who have been specially asked by the couple.
-It may be in a synagogue, in a hotel, in a home, or in an outdoor setting.
+The huppah with its four corner poles is often held up by four friends or family members, and it is an honor to be selected by the couple for this responsibility.
+The wedding may take place in a synagogue, in a hotel, in a home, or in an outdoor setting.
 The particular ceremony beneath the huppah varies widely today among Orthodox, Modern Orthodox, Conservative, Reform, Reconstructionist, and Renewal traditions.
 A rabbi officiates the ceremony and is usually the first to stand under the huppah, where he or she greets the couple, who often walk to the huppah in procession with their parents.
 If one of the parents is deceased, a candle might be carried in his or her memory and among families of Holocaust survivors, candles might be carried in memory of the wider extended family that would have been present for this celebration.
 In many weddings, the parents and sometimes the siblings of the couple stand around the huppah during the wedding ceremony itself, as if to emphasize the intersecting family circles into which the couple is entering.

 The ceremony begins with blessings over a glass of wine, from which the wedding partners each take a sip.
 Historically, the wedding formula is recited by the groom as he presents a ring to the bride: “Be sanctified to me with this ring in accordance with the law of Moses and Israel.”
 In some traditions today, both wedding partners give rings to each other and recite this blessing, and the couple may also decide to write their own vows and recite them under the huppah.
 In a traditional wedding, the ketubah is read aloud and presented to the bride.
 Often the rabbi will take a few minutes under the huppah to address the bride and groom directly.
 The rites conclude with seven traditional blessings, and the wedding partners sip again from the cup of wine.

 Jewish wedding parties are joyous affairs, with much food, music and dancing.
 Traditionally, the couple is entertained with traditional Jewish folk songs, such as “Hava Negila” (“Come, sing and be happy”) while wedding guests dance a traditionally Jewish folk circle dance called the hora.
-During this dance, the couple may be lifted up in chairs in the center of the circle, as a celebration of joy.
-Of course, contemporary Jewish wedding parties will often feature contemporary music and dancing, as well.
+During this dance, the couple may be lifted up in chairs in the center of the circle as a celebration of joy, bound together by holding a napkin stretched between them.
+Of course, contemporary Jewish wedding parties will often feature contemporary music and dancing as well.

 In the week immediately following the wedding, there is traditional practice called sheva brachot, literally “Seven Blessings.”
 During this week, the newlyweds will share seven festive meals with new people present at each one who will share in their joy.